A spin-optomechanical quantum interface enabled by an ultrasmall mechanical and optical mode volume cavity: Introduction

-Here, we propose an ultra-small mode volume spin-optomechanical interface in diamond for strong coupling between the mechanical mode of an optomechanical resonator and an embedded group IV defect-vacancy complex.
-Our device introduces an optical resonance to previous ultra-small mechanical cavities for spin interfacing~\citep{schmidt2020acoustic}, while also improving previous mechanical mode volumes.
+Here, we propose an ultra-small mechanical and optical mode volume spin-optomechanical interface in diamond for strong coupling between the mechanical mode of an optomechanical resonator and an embedded group IV defect-vacancy complex.
+Our device introduces an optical resonance to ultra-small mechanical cavities previously used for spin interfacing~\cite{schmidt2020acoustic}.
+Critically, our device dramatically reduces mechanical mode volumes This design is predicated on a central tapering method used in photonic crystals and similar devices \cite{robinson2005ultrasmall, choi2017self, hu2018experimental, bozkurt2022deep}.
 We show that this device can be used to interact with a vacancy without optically exciting the spin at its native wavelength, operating at the cavity wavelength instead through a optomechanically mediated interaction.
-Hence, we explore the use of this spin-optomechanical interface in entanglement protocols in a quantum network.
+Hence, using quantum modeling, we explore utilizing this spin-optomechanical interface for entanglement protocols in quantum networks in a setup depicted in Fig. \ref{fig:repeaters}.
+We use the modeled entanglement rates to feedback on a computer-aided design of an optimized spin-optomechanical interface.